jbcoe/value_types/DRAFT.md

 moveable.

 Where a nullable `indirect` or `polymorphic` is required, using `std::optional` is recommended.
-This may become common practice, since `indirect` and `polymorphic` can replace smart pointers in composite classes, where they are currently used to (mis)represent component objects.
+This may become common practice since `indirect` and `polymorphic` can replace smart pointers in composite classes, where they are currently used to (mis)represent component objects.
 Putting `T` onto the free store should not make it nullable.
 Nullability must be explicitly opted into by using `std::optional<indirect<T>>` or `std::optional<polymorphic<T>>`.